Welcome to HappyNeuron Pro’s

 - Get 30 Day access to our Digital Platform.

 Executive functioning occurs in the frontal lobe of the brain.
-It is involved in planning, task-switching, and decision making.
+It is involved in planning, task-switching, and decision-making.
 In this packet, your client will perform varying exercises.
-These will challenge their abilities to inhibit unwanted responses, shift between tasks, perform mental manipulations, and make choices.
-This packet is great to use with clients that have attention deficit disorder, brain injury, stroke, or are experiencing cognitive difficulties related to psychosis.
+They will have to move basketballs mentally.
+Complete a variety of mathematical equations.
+And try to move rings on a stick to build various towers.
+These exercises will challenge their abilities to inhibit unwanted responses, shift between tasks, perform mental manipulations, and make choices.
+This packet is great for clients with attention deficit disorder, brain injury, stroke, or experiencing cognitive difficulties related to psychosis.

 Ready to be an editor?
 Miss MadLibs?
 Read different passages and fill in the blanks with this fun verbal reasoning activity.
 This exercise focuses on executive functioning skills such as working memory, attention and metacognition.
 This is perfect for anyone looking to hone their verbal processing skills as well as working memory abilties!